 Uber is popular in Paris too, but note that some US-based services like Lyft are not available here.

 Métro station: Champs-Elysées-Clémenceau – Line 1 (yellow) or line 13 (light blue)

 The Avenue des Champs Elysées is one of the main touristic attractions of the capital city, and some people even consider it the most beautiful avenue in the world.
 It is truly majestic – 70 meters wide and almost 2 km long from the place de la Concorde to the place Charles de Gaulle.
 Parisians gather here faithfully for annual events such as the Bastille Day parades, the finish of the Tour de France, and New Year’s Eve.

 Métro Station: Charles de Gaulle Etoile – Line 6 (green-blue)

 After a long stroll up the Champs Elysées, you’ll eventually find yourself in front of the Arc De Triomphe.
-To get close, don’t even try to cross the roundabout, Paris’s busiest traffic hub – death is certain!
+To get there, don’t even think about crossing the roundabout, Paris’s busiest traffic hub – death is certain!
 Instead, take the underground passage and live a little longer.
-Note that visiting the Arc de Triomphe involves climbing up no less than 284 steps, but I’m telling you, it’s totally worth it: walking up those stairs not only will give you a great workout, but at the top you’ll be rewarded with one of the best views in Paris!
+Note that visiting the Arc de Triomphe involves climbing up no less than 284 steps, but I’m telling you, it’s totally worth it, as you’ll be rewarded with one of the best views in Paris!

 • TOUR MONTPARNASSE